List of Local LLM Inference Software – 2025

-With the rapid development of new software used for large language models self-hosting and local LLM inference, the support for AMD graphics cards is more and more widespread.
-Here is a list of all the most popular LLM software that is compatible with both NVIDIA and AMD GPUs, alongside with a lot of additional information you might find useful if you’re just starting out.
-I will do my best to update this list frequently, so that it continues being a useful and reliable resource for as long as possible.
-Last article update: November 2024
+With the rapid development of new software for large language models self-hosting and local LLM inference, support for AMD graphics cards is becoming increasingly widespread.
+Here is a list of the most popular LLM software compatible with both NVIDIA and AMD GPUs, along with additional information you might find useful if you’re just starting out.
+I will do my best to update this list frequently, so that it continues to be a useful and reliable resource for as long as possible.
+Last article update: October 2025.

 If you’re looking for the very best AMD graphics cards you can get for local AI inference using the LLM software presented on this list, I’ve already put together a neat resource for picking up the very best GPU model for your needs.
 Feel free to take a look!